stackevo/spudreq/draft-trammell-stackevo-spud-req-00.md

 ---
-title: IAB Workshop on Stack Evolution in a Middlebox Internet (SEMI) Report
+title: Requirements for the design of a Substrate Protocol for User Datagrams (SPUD)
-abbrev: SEMI Workshop
+abbrev: SPUD requirements
-docname: draft-trammell-semi-report-00
+docname: draft-trammell-stackevo-spud-req-00
 date: 2015-5-20
 category: info
 ipr: trust200902